Care Homes and Sheltered Housing

 Inner rooms are not suggested unless the use of an AWFSS is utilised throughout the entire building, along with a grade D LD1 Fire detections and fire alarm system in accordance with BS 5839-6:2013.

-Care Homes and Sheltered Housing Case Studies
+Care Homes & Sheltered Housing Case Studies